smilingrumia/pixiv-extraction/README.md

   One more thing is that Ugoira is VFR(variable frame rate) by design.
   And some part of Ugoira(10-20% maybe?)  are made as VFR,
-  pixivi-extraction can handle VFR(thanks to mp4fpsmod!)
+  pixivi-extraction can handle VFR, thanks to mp4fpsmod!

 ### Player for Ugoira
 Install the latest mpv.